zaiisao/Documentation/en/Agora Platform/audio_related_faq.md

 Check the following:
 * Ensure that all users are in separated physical environments (no near-field tests).
 * Check if an external audio source is used and if the captured external audio source is normal.
-The noise in the mode may be caused by data loss during the transmission to the SDK.
-This mode does not support noise cancellation.
+In this case noise cancellation is not supported and the noise may be caused by data loss during the audio transmission to the SDK.
 * Check if any user is talking in a noisy environment.
 * Check if the recording device is working properly.
 For example, check whether the headset is plugged in correctly, use another headset, or switch to another audio route.